Software & Tools

 Every AI tool now hits 95-99% accuracy on receipt extraction.
 ChatGPT does.
 Claude does.
 Gemini does.
 SparkReceipt does.
 This number is the cost of entry, not the differentiating feature.

-This is the workflow gap that AI chatbots don’t address, and it’s the reason small business owners who try ChatGPT or Claude for expenses eventually give up.
+If you can't answer that question in five seconds, no amount of extraction accuracy matters.
+This is the workflow gap that AI chatbots don't address, and it's the reason small business owners who try ChatGPT for expenses eventually give up.

 What 660,000 Small Business Receipts Actually Look Like